St Mary's Medical School Building

 Will the College still have a presence at St Mary’s Hospital?

 St Mary’s Hospital will remain an important centre for delivering clinical undergraduate and postgraduate teaching and research.
 The College has a significant presence in other parts of the St Mary’s Campus and is working with Imperial College Healthcare NHS Trust on the full redevelopment of the site to ensure we have the right education and research facilities to support excellent care, learning and innovation for the future.

 Is this part of the Faculty’s academic reorganisation project?

-No. This is a separate matter from the administrative organisation, although clearly both this move and the Faculty reorganisation are part of the wider medical vision to provide the best proximity, working environment and synergies.
+No. This is a separate matter from the Faculty reorganisation which took place in 2019, although clearly both are components of delivering the wider vision for medicine to provide the best proximity, working environment and synergies.

-What does Imperial College Healthcare NHS think about these plans?
+What does Imperial College Healthcare NHS Trust think about the changes?

 How will facilities, like the gym, pool and library be re-provisioned?

-In the short to medium term, there will be investment to enhance teaching, studying and recreational spaces for students and staff, beginning with new and refurbished teaching, studying and recreational spaces at our Charing Cross Campus.
+In the short to medium term, there will be investment to enhance teaching, studying and recreational spaces for students and staff, beginning with our School of Medicine facilities at our Charing Cross Campus.

 How will the history of St Mary’s be safeguarded?
 What will happen to historical artefacts held at the site?

 There are on-going plans to work with Imperial’s medical students to create three ‘houses’ within the School of Medicine – called St Mary’s, Westminster, and Charing Cross – specifically to recognise and maintain the importance of the medical school history and where it has come from.